 Use the 60/30/10 Approach to Mix Fabric Prints

 If you’re still not sure how to coordinate fabric or go about mixing fabric patterns in a room, try the 60/30/10 approach.
 Use 60-percent of your décor in the large fabric pattern, 30-percent in another pattern, and then choose 10-percent of a third pattern to be your accent pieces.

 You can use this method with three patterns in a variety of scales like large floral prints, medium-sized geometric designs, and then a simple slender stripe pattern to finish the look.

 If you need a little more “oomph,” add a fabric item in a solid coordinating color.
 Try a solid pillow you can toss on the sofa or create an anchor in the room with a solid-colored area rug.

-The real key to mixing fabrics in any room is to have fun with your color and design choices for a dynamic look in your space.
+The real key to mixing fabric patterns in any room is to have fun with your color and design choices for a dynamic look in your space.